ovotech/VertFlow/README.md

 > ℹ️ Use in tandem
 > with [Cloud Composer 2](https://cloud.google.com/composer/docs/composer-2/composer-versioning-overview) to save even
 > more money and CO2.

+## How to install
+`pip install VertFlow` on your Airflow instance.
+If you're using Cloud Composer, follow [these instructions](https://cloud.google.com/composer/docs/how-to/using/installing-python-dependencies#install-package) to install VertFlow from PyPi.

 ## How to use